GustavoMoreiraPT/CheckoutOrderApi/README.md

 # CheckoutOrderApi

+When launching the project from Visual Studio, the initial page will be: https://localhost:44392/swagger

 The starting page contains additional information on how to use the endpoints.
 Each endpoint has a short description for it's purpose, and each parameter also contains an explanation.

 For the purpose of this prototype, there are 3 main entities to have in consideration: